 Bamboo stalk growing through a tarp

-Scientifically, bamboo’s basic life cycle functions remain mysterious.
-For example, many species experience “gregarious flowering”— a blooming of all plants within a species across the world over a several year period, regardless of environmental conditions, followed by the death of entire forests.
+Scientifically, bamboo’s basic life cycle remains mysterious.
+For example, many species experience “gregarious flowering”— a blooming of all plants within a species across the world over a several year period.
 The genetic clock that triggers the flowering is not well understood.

 Bamboo forest at the edge of an abandoned lot in West Asheville